- Sheriff's Office

 The hunt for Fred "Killer" Burke became the highest priority with the Berrien County Sheriff Office and St. Joseph city police.
 Burke's description and the circumstances of Officer Charles Skelly's killing were telephoned to the Michigan State Police and the police in other cities, as well as to law-enforcement authorities in Chicago, Gary and Hammond, Indiana, and to other places where Burke had lived.
 Rewards totaling over $1,000 were offered.
 The wait, however, would be long.

 Fast forward to March 26, 1931, to Green City, Missouri.
-After an investigation based on a tip by a local resident who read detective magazines, four officers from Missouri's St. Joseph and a local sheriff entered a small farmhouse in neighboring Sullivan County.
+After an investigation based on a tip by a local resident who read detective magazines, four officers from St. Joseph, Missouri, and a local sheriff entered a small farmhouse in neighboring Sullivan County.
 Still asleep in his bedroom, Fred "Killer" Burke was suddenly awakened and tried to reach for a .38-caliber revolver, but officers overpowered him without a shot being fired.
-Officers quickly whisked him to the Buchanan County Jail in St. Joseph, Missouri.
+They quickly whisked him to the Buchanan County Jail in St. Joseph, Missouri.
 Once in secure custody, authorities made the long awaited announcement that Fred "Killer" Burke was no longer on the lam.

 Berrien County Prosecuting Attorney Wilbur W Cunningham was informed of this by telephone and together with Michigan Attorney General Paul Voorheis, papers were filed seeking Burke's extradition.
-Other states were in the process of doing the same, and on March 27, 1931, Missouri Governor Henry Caufield announced that he would issue a decision shortly.
+Other states were in the process of doing the same, and on March 27, 1931, Missouri Governor Henry Caulfield announced that he would issue a decision shortly.
 The next day, March 28th, a Saturday, after a fifteen-minute hearing, he approved extradition to Michigan as the only state to have made application formally, and in light of Berrien County's airtight case against Burke in the killing of Officer Skelly, Illinois dropped its own request.

 Using an armored car outfitted with mountings for machine guns and accompanied an army of guards, Burke's trip from St. Joseph, Missouri, to St. Joseph, Michigan, began on Sunday morning at 4 a.m.
 Burke was awakened in his jail cell and after a hearty breakfast he was placed in the armored car to start the journey.
 The caravan was led by detectives from St. Joseph, Missouri, and following behind were Berrien County Sheriff Fred J. Cutler, Undersheriff Bryan Wise, and Prosecuting Attorney Wilbur W Cunningham.
 In yet another vehicle were Michigan State Troopers George Waterman and Lyle Hutson, St. Joseph City Police Chief Ben "Curley" Phairas, and Berrien County Deputy Fred Taylor.